 Stakeholder involvement enquires how different stakeholders can participate in policy development.
 Children's involvement in policy-making is one such key issue.

 Additionally, international knowledge exchange about children's digital participation is also relevant to this topic.

-- Various ad hoc multistakeholder groups exist across different branches of government, in which stakeholders may contribute to policy deliberation and development. - Members of the public are regularly and routinely consulted as part of the policy development process. - Children are listened to directly in the policy development process (e.g., through hearings, consultations, specific surveys) but are not formally involved in decision-making. - Policymakers actively participate in various EU-level and other international inter-governmental groups related to digital policies for children.
+- Various groups exist across different branches of government, in which stakeholders may contribute to policy discussion and development - Members of the public are regularly and routinely consulted as part of the policy development process. - Children are listened to directly in the policy development process (e.g., through hearings, consultations, specific surveys) but are not formally involved in decision-making.

-High Medium Low Other
+High Medium Low Not present

 Stakeholder forum X

-Public consultation х
+Consulting the public on BIK topics х

 Involvement of young people X

-International knowledge exchange х